swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 JavaScript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/)
 people.

 Now let's contrast using JSON versus using transit-js on the front end.
-In the top example we get the types we want along with their lovely APIs.
-In the bottom example we get ... strings.
+Notice below that in the case of Transit the types are always the ones you expect, no need to remember which date format or what color library was agreed upon.
+Just start programming!

 ```
 (function(g) {